kicaj29/angular-examples/README.md

 *ForbiddenValidatorDirective* is validator that works fine for standard input but also for any custom control that returns string,
 so we can use this validator in *MySimpleControlComponent*.
 __NOTE: it is important to use *useExisting* and not *useClass* in providers.__ With *useClass* we end up with multiple instances of *MySimpleControlComponent* and this would not work because we want validate the same instance that is used in DOM.
 Use *useClass* to see that the constructor is called more than one time!!!
+NOTE1:  The forwardRef breaks the circular reference by having the *MySimpleControlComponent* refer to itself and also we cannot reference to types before their type initialization.

 ### My super control
 Example with a control that works fine for both forms: template driven and reactive forms.